ensembleanalytics/ensembleci/SETUP.md

 There is a small amount of configuration in Github to enable this interaction to take place with your own account.

-1. Visit Developer Settings
+1. Visit the OAuth Apps area of Developer Settings - https://github.com/settings/developers
 2. Visit OAuth Apps
-3. Create an App
+4. Create an App with the settings below
-4. Note down the Client ID and Client ID Secret for use in a subsequent step
+5. Note down the Client ID and Client ID Secret for use in a subsequent step

 Timeflow will interact with this application, meaning that you have no dependence on any centralised service.